-If the amount on Part I, line 13, column (A), is \$10,000 or less, you don't have to complete lines 14 through 28 of Part II.
-However, you must complete Part II, lines 29 through 34.
+If the aggregate sum of the amounts on all Schedules A (Form 990-T), Part I, line 13, column (A) is \$10,000 or less, you don't have to complete Schedule A, Part II, lines 1 through 14.
+However, you must complete the remainder of Schedule A, Part II and include the larger of each total from Schedule A, Part II, line 18 or zero, in the computation of the amount reported on Part I, line 1 of Form 990-T.

-Directly connected expenses.
-Only expenses directly connected with unrelated trade or business income (except charitable contributions) may be deducted on these lines (see Directly connected expenses, earlier).
-Charitable contributions may be deducted, whether or not directly connected.
-Don't separately include in Part II any expenses that are reported in Schedules A through J, other than excess exempt expenses entered on line 26 and excess readership costs entered on line 27.
-For example, officers' compensation allocable to advertising income is reported on Schedule J only, and shouldn't be included on Schedule K or Part II, line 14.
+Note.
+Only expenses directly connected with the unrelated trade or business income reported on the Schedule A for that particular unrelated trade or business may be deducted on that Schedule A (see Directly connected expenses, in Appendix A).
+Don't separately include in Schedule A, Part II any expenses that are reported in Schedule A, Parts III through IX, other than excess exempt expenses entered on Schedule A, Part II, line 12 and excess readership costs entered on Schedule A, Part II, line 13.
+For example, officers' compensation allocable to advertising income is reported on Schedule A, Part IX only, and shouldn't be included on Schedule A, Part X or Schedule A, Part II. line 1.